withastro/docs/src/pages/en/guides/typescript.md

 ### Vue components are mistakenly typed by the `@types/react` package when installed

-The types definition from the `@types/react` package are declared globally and therefore will be mistakenly used to typecheck `.vue` files when using [Volar](https://github.com/johnsoncodehk/volar).
+The types definitions from the `@types/react` package are declared globally and therefore will be mistakenly used to typecheck `.vue` files when using [Volar](https://github.com/johnsoncodehk/volar).

 **Status**: Expected behavior.